2026 KROC Instructors

 Dan Rogan

-Dan brings a holistic perspective to outdoor access and education.
-His comfort teaching and supporting others allows him to instantly serve as an ally and advocate in building local capacity.
-Whether it’s designing youth programs, supporting community gear libraries, or teaching volunteers to build trail, Dan is able to humbly and effectively provide the knowledge and skill needed.
+As the Katahdin Region Coordinator, Dan brings a holistic perspective to outdoor access and education.
+His comfort teaching and supporting others allows him to serve as a strong partner in building local capacity.
+Whether it’s collaborating on youth programs or school visits, supporting community gear libraries, or empowering summer interns, Dan is able to humbly and effectively provide the knowledge and skill needed.

 Elise Goplerud